NCBI-Hackathons/Ultrafast_Mapping_CSHL/README.md

 ### Usage

-There are two main python scripts: stream_sra.py and align.py.
+There are several main python scripts: stream_sra.py, align.py and call_variants.
 The first streams a set of reads for a given accession to a file (or stdout by default).
 The second uses the first and pipes the reads to the aligner of your choice (via a FIFO, or pair of FIFOs for paired-end reads).
+The last accepts a BAM from an aligner and will call variants using one of several methods.

 Save the first 10 reads of SRR1616919 to a pair of fastq files: